-Located in Wyoming’s Wind River Basin in the “Valley of the Warm Winds,” this reservation encompasses more than 2.2 million acres and is home to the Eastern Shoshone and Northern Arapaho tribes.
-Within its boundaries are the communities of the Arapaho, Crowheart, Ethete and Fort Washakie.
+Located in Wyoming’s Wind River Basin in the “Valley of the Warm Winds,” the Wind River Indian Reservation encompasses more than 2.2 million acres and is home to thousands of members of the Eastern Shoshone and Northern Arapaho tribes.
+Within the Reservation’s boundaries are the communities of the Arapaho, Crowheart, Ethete and Fort Washakie.
 This stunning part of Wyoming is also home to 240 lakes, hundreds of miles of rivers and streams and some of the state’s most special places.

 Who are the People of the Wind River Reservation?

 Learn more about the Wind River Indian Reservation and those who call it home.

 Presented by students of Fort Washakie High School, this virtual tour of the Wind River Indian Reservation tells stories both past and present, including narratives about well-known historical figures and information about the area’s stunning landscapes.

 The Wind River Indian Reservation was established for the Eastern Shoshone tribe in 1868.
 It’s uncertain how far back the tribe’s history goes, but evidence dates back thousands of years.
 The Shoshone were originally a nomadic tribe whose location ranged from central Wyoming to the west coast.
 Today, the Shoshone share the Reservation with the Northern Arapaho.
 While no boundaries exist between the tribes, parts of the Wind River Indian Reservation, such as Fort Washakie and Crowheart, are primarily Eastern Shoshone.